FRIENDS program: Format

-The programs are typically delivered over 10 session with two booster sessions, typically 60–75 minutes.
-Delivery is, however, flexible across different settings as long as the sequence, structure and topics are respected.
-Two information sessions of approximately 90–120 minutes are conducted with caregivers and educators to provide strategies for enhancing resilience at home, reinforcing program strategies, and behaviour management techniques.
+The programs are typically delivered over 10 sessions, with two booster sessions, each typically 60–75 minutes.
+Delivery is flexible across different settings, provided the sequence, structure, and topics are maintained.
+Two information sessions, approximately 90–120 minutes in duration, are conducted with caregivers and educators to provide strategies for enhancing resilience at home, reinforcing program strategies, and behaviour management techniques.